MichaelLuuTrong/API-Project/README.md

 - React
 - Redux
 - SQL
-## Instructions for launching the full application locally
+## Instructions for Launching the Full Application Locally
+1. Download the project
+2. Navigate to the frontend and backend folders
+3. Run the command 'npm start' in both folder, beginning with the backend

 ## Database Schema Design

 <!--!!START SILENT -->